eliabntt/irotate_active_slam/README.md

 ## Branches description
  - the `master` branch can be used to run the simulation environment with omnidirectional and semi-holonomic robot.
 You can just change the NMPC config with your limits for the velocities of the robot base and for the camera rotation speed
  - the `merged_odometry` branch is the master branch with the proposed combination for the state estimate
  - the `non-holonomic-mpc` is the master branch with the necessary adaptation to simulate a non-holonomic robot within our system.
-Please note that this is just an approximation.
+Please note that this is just an approximation. **To use this with the merged odometry strategy** please merge manually the two branches.
  - the two `real_robot` and `real_robot_merged` branches contain the edits to run the master branch with our platform without/with our proposed combined state estimate
  - the `noetic` brach has the edits to run the other branches in Ubuntu 20.04 / ROS Noetic